 All those pee cups and needle sticks starting to blur together?
 This guide to the most common first trimester tests should help you keep things straight.
-You’ll definitely receive all screenings with a*, and should discuss the others with your doctor.
+You’ll definitely receive these screenings, and should discuss those marked optional with your doctor.

 In addition to blood work, your first visit will include a pap smear to check for infections and STDs like Chlamydia, HPV and gonorrhea.

 • Urine Tests

 At every appointment, you’ll give a urine sample to be screened for glucose (elevated levels can be a sign of gestational diabetes) and protein (a possible indication of preeclampsia or a urinary tract infection).
 If either shows up in your urine, your doctor will likely order order additional testing.

 You'll probably have at least two ultrasounds during your pregnancy.
 At about 10 weeks, an ultrasound can detect a fetal heartbeat and confirm that the pregnancy is uterine (as opposed to ectopic or tubular).
 A more detailed ultrasound anatomy scan (also called a level two ultrasound) is performed between weeks 18 and 22.
 Baby will be measured from crown to rump and around the waist and head to confirm proper growth, and the kidneys, bladder, stomach, brain, spine, sex organs and four chambers of the heart will be checked for normal development and any potential problems.
 The ultrasound technician will also check amniotic fluid levels, placenta location and fetal heart rate.
 If necessary, a late-pregnancy ultrasound can check for pre-term labor by measuring cervix length.

 This special ultrasound, performed between weeks 11 and 14, screens for Down syndrome and other chromosomal disorders,as well as congenital heart defects.
 While NTS does not provide definitive results, it can determine your risk factor and help you decide whether to pursue further testing.